-The reason we meditate may be as distinct and individual as we are.
 Inside of us there is an endless source of inner peace, stillness and joy.
 Even while our world is speeding up around us, no matter how crazy or unmanageable life feels, we can always tap into this flow which restores equanimity and balance.

-Meditation helps you acquire the capacity to align with the vital force of the universe and the primordial energy that infuses everything.
 Cultivating a meditation practice allows you to slow down life.
 Not suggesting that you must live a slow life: when you meditate, you create a space of stillness allowing you to slow down within your inner space.

 Meditation brings us to a deeper awareness into different facets of our life.
 Not unlike taking a photo with your phone, you zoom in on the screen to see certain qualities of the picture.

 When I am busy with living my life and mega focused on my outside world, I lose touch with what’s going on inside of me.
-If I close my eyes and bring my focus back to me, at once I am aware of a myriad of perceptions, awareness and sensations going on.
+If I close my eyes and bring my focus back to me, at once I am aware of a world of awareness and sensations going on.

 When I meditate what I know and trust is I am alive and I am breathing and there is some part in me that witnesses this.
 These are the pieces that help me to be grounded and centred.

 YOUR SENSORY SYSTEM Meditation

 Book your Zoom or Phone session | 416 732 2661